 You can initiate a return or an exchange from your account page.
-Simply click the ‘Request Return’ button next to your most recent order to start the process.
+Simply click the ‘Request Return’ button next to your order to start the process.
 Additionally, you can track the return status from the ‘Return Status/ History’ tab of your account page.

 If the bulb you need is out of stock, please enter your email into the restock notification box on your desired bulb’s page.
 You will receive an email confirming your request and another email once the product is available to order.